All Products

 Background information

-In recent years, AI and machine learning have been widely applied in a large number of fields, and various training models have been developed.
+In recent years, AI and machine learning have been widely used in a large number of fields, and various training models have been developed.
 An increasing number of training jobs are run on the cloud.
 However, it is not easy to continuously run training jobs in a cloud environment.
 You may encounter the following difficulties:

 • Lack of scalability: After you deploy an environment and run the training jobs, you may need to release idle resources to save costs.
 The next time you want to run training jobs, you must deploy an environment and create instances again.
 If compute nodes are insufficient, you must scale out the compute nodes.
 In this case, you must create instances and deploy the environment again.